amrusnak/HistoryandtheDigitalNotebooks/README.md

 How were these social phenomena reflected in the statistical summary of patent documents?
 How it differed in different types of industries or regions?

 ### Finding Buzzword of 19th century US by textual clustering
 We can see though patent metadata which industries were the lead in late 19th century US.
-But can we discover the buzzwords of that time, in each industry, by
+But can we discover buzzwords of that time, in each industry?
+It is a huge work to be done by human historians.
+How about we adopt some automated ways to find the buzzwords?

 ### Dataset:
 US patent documents from 1869-1900